metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 }
 ```

-`TokenState` has three different values and instrution are restricted depending on the token state value:
+`TokenState` has three different values and instructions are restricted depending on the token state value:

 | **Token State** | 🔓 `Unlocked` | 🔐 `Locked` | 🏠 `Listed` |
 | ------------------ | --- | --- | --- |